Introduction

 2. Does the time zone affect the day count?

 The day count is based on calendar dates, not clock time, so the result is the same across time zones as long as you use the local date.
-That said, if you’re counting from a UTC‑based server, the date may shift by one day for users near the International Date Line No workaround needed..
+Still, if you’re counting from a UTC‑based server, the date may shift by one day for users near the International Date Line No workaround needed..

 3. What if I need to know the number of business days until December 11th?